AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/filter-schema.md

 # filterSchema transform

-The `filterSchema` transform allows you to filter fields in specific types.
+The `filterSchema` transform allows you to specify which schema elements to include or exclude in your mesh.
+You can include or exclude entire queries and mutations, place restrictions on which types can appear in your calls or which fields can appear in specific types.

+For example, you might want to exclude deprecated queries, mutations, and types from your schema so that your integration is not affected when these entities are removed.

 ## How to use?